Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 Broken/Fatigued/Poisoned/Stunned = Effects all roll tests (this excludes non test rolls and roll tables like Initiative/Misscast/Crit/Oops etc.).
 Entangled/Prone = Effects all combat/spellcast, and any skill that would require movement like dodge/athletics/climb etc. Includes WS/BS/S/AGI/DEX rolls
-Blinded = Effects all combat/magic, and any skill that would require sight like art/dodge/drive/perception etc. incluing WS/BS/S/AGI/DEX rolls.
+Blinded = Effects all combat/magic, and any skill that would require sight like art/dodge/drive/perception etc. including WS/BS/S/AGI/DEX rolls.
-Deafened = Not included in automated conditions due to being too cirmculstancial.
+Deafened = Not included in automated conditions due to being too circumstantial.
 GM should determine when penalty apply.
-Unconscious = Effects all rolls except endurance (Blocks rolling acitons essentially)
+Unconscious = Effects all rolls except endurance (Blocks rolling actions essentially)

 Multiple condtions: You can be subject to the same Condition more than once; indeed, sometimes you will receive multiples of the same Condition from a single event.
 If this occurs, any penalties suffered are stacked.
 So, if you have three Bleeding Conditions, you’re losing a worrying 3 Wounds per Round; or if you have 3 Fatigued Conditions, you suffer –30 to all Tests.
 You can also be subject to multiple, different Conditions at once.
 When this occurs, the effects do not stack; you suffer the highest of the two penalties and apply it.
 So, if you had 3 Fatigued and 2 Broken Conditions, you would suffer a –30 penalty to all active Tests, not –20.